alex-vasiliu/iOS-portfolio/README.md

   * Developed in UIKit with MVP design pattern
   * New flows implemented in SwiftUI with MVVM design patern
-  * Coordinator for navigation management
+  * Coordinator for navigation management and decoupled component interactions
   * Swift Package Manager for managing the distribution of code
+  * Jira for bug tracking, issue tracking and project management
+  * Confluence for knowledge sharing
+  * Docker encapsulating application environment
+  * BFF for specific user interface FE
+  * Vapor handling robust and scalable BE services
+  * Bitrise for CI/CD streamlining workflows
+  * Elastic for data analysis and visualisation through logging services
+  * Modern Concurrency for asynchronus code execution
+  * Adobe Analytics to measure performance and optimize marketing strategies
+  * A/B tests to evaluate variations in UX optimizing user engagement
-  * Azure DevOps for automated builds, testing and release
+  * Feature flags for phased rollouts and safe testing environments
   * REST API alongside Postman
-  * Dark Mode option for low-light environments
+  * Dark Mode option for low-light environments, enhancing visual ergonomics
-  * PromiseKit for asynchronous code execution
-  * Lokalise for multiple dynamic languages
-  * Fakery generating mock data for unit tests
+  * Voice Over for users with visual impairments
+  * Dynamic Text to accomodate user preferences for readability
-  * Firebase for Crashlytics, Analytics and Dynamic Links
+  * Firebase for Crashlytics and Dynamic Links
-  * Lottie for native rendering of high-quality animations
-  * Nimble for expecting outcomes
   * Unit Tests for Domain and API layer
+  * Snapshot tests to ensure visual elements rendering
   * SwiftLint to enforce style and conventions for code formatting
   * Figma for wireframes and visual design